apache/bigtop/bigtop-packages/src/charm/spark/layer-spark/README.md

 ### YARN-client and YARN-cluster
 This charm leverages our pluggable Hadoop model with the `hadoop-plugin` interface.
-This means that this charm can be related to a base Apache Hadoop cluster to run Spark jobs there.
-The suggested deployment method is to use the [hadoop-processing][] bundle and add a relation between spark and the plugin.
+This means that this charm can be related to an Apache Hadoop cluster to run Spark jobs there.
+The suggested deployment method is to use the [hadoop-spark][] bundle:

-    juju deploy hadoop-processing
+    juju deploy hadoop-spark
-    juju add-relation plugin spark

-> **Note**: The above assumes Juju 2.0 or greater.
-If using an earlier version of Juju, use [juju-quickstart][] with the following syntax: `juju quickstart hadoop-processing`.

 To switch among the above execution modes, set the `spark_execution_mode` config variable:

     juju config spark spark_execution_mode=<new_mode>

-> **Note**: The above assumes Juju 2.0 or greater.
-If using an earlier version of Juju, the syntax is `juju set spark spark_execution_mode=<new_mode>`.

 See the **Configuring** section below for supported mode options.